MarkZeller/assembleflow/README.md

-# assembleflow
+# Assembleflow

 Assembleflow is a metagenomics sequencing assembly pipeline for Illumina paired-end reads.
-It will generate assemblies and assign a taxonomic rank to each contig.
+It will assemble reads into contigs and assigns a taxonomic rank to each contig.

 ## Table of Contents
 * [Requirements](#requirements)